A Guest Post by Teya Skae

 About the author

 Teya Skae M.A., B.A. ,Dip Health Sciences, Dip Clinical Nutrition

 Clinical Kinesiologist/Nutritionist/Writer, Health Coach and Educator

-Teya uses muscle testing, a bio-feedback tool to identify and balance the underlying causes that create many symptoms.
+Teya specialises in Neurologically Balancing busy people for chronic fatigue, corporate burnout, and physical/emotional stress.
+She uses muscle testing, a bio-feedback tool to identify and balance the underlying causes that create many symptoms.
 Working with the whole person on all four levels simultaneously – physical, emotional, mental and spiritual – dynamic results are achieved.
 Teya’s articles on health improvement and balancing stress have been published around the world in various publications.